tonig-evo/tutorial_python/README.md

 ## 7. Biopython

 Biopython is a set of freely available tools for biological computation, especially sequence handling.
+Biopython is a collection of modules for computational molecular biology, which allows performing most of the basic (and in many cases also advanced) tasks required in a bioinformatics project.

 [Introduction to Biopython](Biopython/Readme.md)